Pumpkin Spice is So Nice! Or is It?

 Recipe 2: By Megan Olson

-Megan’s recipe is awesome because it’s one you can easily save in the fridge and use in your coffee (it’s a creamer) daily… PLUS… cue the music (dun dun duuuun) see the halo ring forming? …it includes Turmeric!
-We LOVE Turmeric because it has so many wonderful health benefits such as improving brain function and lowering risk of brain disease.
-When including the ingredients cinnamon, nutmeg and cloves, Megan’s recipe might be the number one brain boosting recipe in this blog…
+Megan’s recipe is awesome.
+You can easily save it in the fridge and use it in your coffee (it’s a creamer) daily… PLUS… cue the music (dun dun duuuun) see the halo ring forming? …it includes Turmeric!
+We LOVE Turmeric.
+It has many wonderful health benefits.
+For example, it improves brain performance.
+It also lowers the risk of brain disease.
+When including the ingredients cinnamon, nutmeg and cloves, Megan’s recipe is the number one brain boosting recipe in this blog…

 Megan’s recipe is simple, delicious and vegan friendly while boosting your brain and body’s health.